openhwgroup/cva6/util/toolchain-builder/README.md

-# `gcc-toolchain-builder`: Basic scripts for building a RISC-V GCC compiler toolchain
+# `toolchain-builder`: Basic scripts for building a RISC-V GCC or LLVM compiler toolchain

 ## Overview

-This directory contains basic scripts for building local instances of CORE-V GCC toolchains.
+This directory contains basic scripts for building local instances of CORE-V GCC or LLVM toolchains.
 The scripts provide the means of fetching the source code and building the executables and libraries for well-defined toolchain configurations.
 The intention is to simplify the processs of building such toolchains and make it as "push-button"